 According to Payscale.com, in 2011 electrical engineers made an annual salary of $45,221 to $99,031.
 Those with 1-4 years of experience earned $45,923-$77,461.
 Engineers with 5-9 years made $54,085 to $91,482.

 Electrical Engineering Graduate Certificate

-Graduate certificate programs generally allow students to focus on a particular area of electrical engineering.
+Graduate certificate programs generally allow students to specialize in a particular area of electrical engineering.
 These programs also help professional engineers remain current with industry trends.
-This certificate may also prepare students for a master's degree program.
+A graduate certificate program may also prepare students for a master's degree program.
 Applicants need a bachelor's degree in electrical engineering or a related field.
 Acceptance into a program may be determined by an admissions committee.